Tennine2077/PDFNet/README.md

 >
 > Xianjie Liu, Keren Fu, Qijun Zhao
 >
-> 😍2025/10/23: [set-soft (Salvador E. Tropea)](https://github.com/set-soft) helped to create a [set-soft/ComfyUI-RemoveBackground_SET: BiRefNet background removal for ComfyUI](https://github.com/set-soft/ComfyUI-RemoveBackground_SET?tab=readme-ov-file#comparison).
+> 😍2025/10/23: [set-soft (Salvador E. Tropea)](https://github.com/set-soft) helped to create a [ComfyUI](https://github.com/set-soft/ComfyUI-RemoveBackground_SET?tab=readme-ov-file#comparison).
 Now you can use PDFNet easily.
 Many thanks!
 >
 > 💻2025/3/27: We add a Hugging Face Space using CPU.
 You can give it a try, and each attempt will take approximately 1 minute!
 >